Kiragroh/ESAPI_MoveStructures/README.md

 # ESAPI_MoveStructures
-Copy&amp;Moving a structure with simple User-Input-Method
+Copy&amp;Move a structure with simple User-Input-Method

 This script helps you to Copy&amp;Move a structure in x, y and z-direction in a opened StructueSet.